-TFORpm = Total Forecast Development Movements weekday PM peak 4pm to 7pm.
+TFORpm = Total Forecast Development Movements weekday PM peak 4pm to 7pm

-The following tables set out a list of these interventions/actions as set out in the Local Transport Strategy and Active Travel Strategy, by route corridor (A81 or A803/A806).
+The tables below sets out a list of these interventions/actions as set out in the Local Transport Strategy and Active Travel Strategy, by route corridor (A81 or A803/ A806).
 Further information on the detail and delivery of each action can be found in the relevant strategy.
 The interventions/actions in the tables will be updated when a new Local Transport Strategy and Active Travel Strategy are developed.
-The costs in the tables are subject to change over the lifetime of this guidance, as a result of inflation or detailed project costs becoming available.
+The costs in the tables are subject to change over the lifetime of this Guidance, as a result of inflation or detailed project costs becoming available.
 The current costs are based on known costs, estimates based on previous projects and figures provided in the Route Corridor Studies produced for the Council.

-Table A - Interventions/Actions in the A81 Route Corridor
+Table A - Interventions/ Actions in the A81 Route Corridor

-Strategy Action Cost Local 4.
-Provision of low-level cyc le signals at traffic signals and at carriageway crossings where appropriate £250,000 Transport Strategy 5.
-Provision of Advanced Stop Lines with lead-in cycle lanes at signal-controlled junctions where appropriate G, 8.
+Strategy Action Cost ocal 4.
+Provision of low-level of cycle signals at traffic signals and at carriageway crossings where appropriate £250,000 ransport 5.
+Provision of Advanced Stop Lines with lead-in cycle lanes at signal controlled junctions where appropriate Strategy 8.
 Continue to deliver bus stop and shelter improvements across East Dunbartonshire in partnership with SPT 9.
 Deployment of Real Time Passenger Information (RTPI) systems across East Dunbartonshire 24.
-Identify suitable location ns and roll out Urban Traffic Control systems to improve traffic management £94,000 25.
-Implement appropriate measures for reducing vehicle speeds to enhance the appeal of sustainable travel £1,000,000 These measures can include These measures can include: Carriageway marking Localised road narrowing Place-making initiatives to improve town centres, e.g. public realm improvements 20mph speed limits.
-27. Increase the availability of electric vehicle charging infrastructure 29.
-Bearsden Town Centre Strategy Action Improved signage and navigation aids to Bearsden train station £20,000 30.
-Milngavie Town Centre Strategy Actions Improved pedestrian access arrangements between the 'precinct' and Milngavie Town Hall £300,000 Upgrade existing access to Milngavie Enterprise Centre, current Library and Education Centre, and neighbouring residential areas £100,000 Develop high-quality shared-use path, connecting town centre with new Kilmardinny development site £500,000
+Identify suitable locat ions and roll out Urban Traffic Control systems to improve traffic management £94,000 25.
+Implement appropriat e measures for reducing vehicle speeds to enhance the appeal of sustainable travel £1,000,000 These measures can incl ude: Carriageway mark Localised road narrowing Place-making initiatives to improve town centres e.g. public realm improvements 20 mph speed limits 27.
+Increase the availability of electric vehicle charging infrastructure 29.
+Bearsden Town Improved signage and navigation aids to Bearsden train station Centre Strategy Action £20,000 30.
+Milngavie Town Centre Strategy Actions Improved pedestrian access arrangements between the 'precinct' and the Town Hall Upgrade existing access to Milngavie Enterprise Centre, current Library and Education Centre and neighbouring residential areas £100,000 Develop high quality shared use path connecting town centre with new Kilmardinny development site £500,000 31.
+Deliver an A81 Quality Bus Corridor.
+A Quality Bus Corridor on the A81 can include: Provision of real time passenger information Improvements to bus stops and shelters Bus detection at key points on the network

-Strategy Action Cost 31.
-Deliver an A81 Quality Bus Corridor £300,000 A Quality Bus Corridor on the A81 can include: Provision of real-time passenger information • Improvements to bus stops and shelters Bus detection at key points on the network.
-32. Investigate the design and implementation requirements of parking options at rail stations on the A81 corridor £30,000 33.
-Undertake a study in line with Scottish Transport Appraisal Guidance on the A81 Corridor to assess options for enabling a shift to sustainable transport, including options for improving performance of the Milngavie railway line £70,000 35.
-Deliver junction improvements on the A81 £200,000 Improve the operation of the junctions at: A81 Milngavie Road / B8049 Boclair Road / B8049 Roman Road ASDA Bearsden / A81 Milngavie Road / West Chapelton Avenue.
-36. Improve Canniesburn Toll for all road users £1,500,000 Active Travel 1.1 - Enhancement of path and cycle network - Bearsden £415,000 Strategy Investigate the feasibility of provision of new infrastructure or enhancement and its likely environmental implications.
-1.2 - Enhancement of path and cycle network - Milngavie £200,000 Investigate the feasibility of provision of new infrastructure or enhancement and its likely environmental implications.
+Strategy Action Cost 32.
+Investigate the design and implementation requirements of parking options at rail stations on the A81 corridor 33.
+Undertake a study in line with Scottish Transport Appraisal Guidance on the A81 Corridor to assess options for enabling a shift £70,000 to sustainable transport, including options for improving performance of the Milngavie railway line 35.
+Deliver junction improvements on the A81.
+Improve the operation of the junctions at: A81 Milngavie Road / B8049 Boclair Road / B8049 Roman Road ASDA Bearsden / A81 Milngavie Road / West Chapelton Avenue 36.
+Improve Canniesburn Toll for all road users Active ctive 1.1 - Enhancement of path and cycle network - Bearsden Travel Strategy Investigate the feasibility of provision of new infrastructure or enhancement and its likely environmental implications.
+1.2 - Enhancement of path and cycle network - Milngavie £200,000 Investigate the feasibility of provision of new infrastructure or enhancement, and its likely environmental implications.
 1.11 - Milngavie Active Travel Town £17,000 1.12 - A807 Torrance to Milngavie/Bearsden £30,000 1.16 - Secure cycle storage at rail stations and town centres £2,000 2.1 - Ensure schools are able to invest in adequate secure and sheltered cycle parking £2,000 Total £6,260,000